raceychan/lihil/docs/tutorials.md

 If you have existing `lihil.Graph` and `lihil.MessageRegistry` that you would like to use, put then in the route constructor.

-This is useful when, say if you have keep dependencies and event listeners in separate files, example:
+This is useful if you keep dependencies and event listeners in separate files, example:

 ```python
 from project.users.deps import user_graph